Channel 2 (Israel): History

 The idea of a second television channel in Israel was first mooted in 1978 when the Israeli government set up a special committee headed by Haim Kovarsky (he) to explore the establishment of a second channel that would not be under supervision of the Israel Broadcasting Authority (IBA) and would be financed by advertising, however the idea of commercial television was rejected by the National Religious Party (NRP), which was part of the ruling coalition at that time.
 On 23 October 1986, Amnon Rubinstein, the then Minister of Communications, ordered the start of "experimental transmissions" on a second channel, claiming that unless these transmissions had started, the frequencies would have been used by TV networks in neighbouring countries.
 The first transmissions were aired on UHF channel 21 from Mount Eitanim transmission tower situated on the hills west of Jerusalem.
 These transmissions, which initially included 2–3 hours of video clips every evening originating from a private TV studio in Jerusalem, expanded gradually to include a full program lineup.
 At that time the IBA was legally responsible for the channel, but it actually saw it as unexpected competition, tried to prevent its inauguration, and was reluctant to take responsibility for its broadcasts.

 In 1986 the Knesset started discussing the law forming the Second Israeli Broadcasting Authority, and in 1990, the Knesset passed a law that paved the way for the establishment of commercial television in Israel.
 The goal was to enhance pluralism and create competition.
 Channel 2 began broadcasting on 4 November 1993.
 Three concessionaires were chosen: Keshet, Telad and Reshet.
 The concessionaires received a broadcasting contract for one decade and worked out a rotation agreement amongst themselves.
+The channel broadcast from UHF channel 22 in Mount Eitanim serving Jerusalem; additional relay stations elsewhere in Israel included channel 27 in Acco and channel 36 in Be'er Sheba.

 In 2005, the Ministry of Communications announced that two concessionaires would receive broadcasting contracts for the following decade.
 Of the four competitors – the three existing concessionaries, and a new operator called Kan (unrelated to the Israeli Public Broadcasting Corporation, which would only be established 12 years afterwards) – Keshet and Reshet were chosen.
 Telad, which lost the bid, stopped broadcasting on Channel 2 in October 2005.
 Keshet and Reshet broadcast 4 days a week, rotating every two years.
 In 2011, Channel 2 installed a new digital system to preserve news content that was stored on aging videotapes and manage its archive library.